ccizer/Cloud-Foundry-Workshop/workshop/Customers/README.md

 ### Roadmap

-- [ ] Make a build
+1. Make a build
-- [ ] Create a manifest.yml file
+2. Create a manifest.yml file
-  - [ ] Set name of the application
+   * Set name of the application
-  - [ ] Set memory to 768M
+   * Set memory to 768M
-  - [ ] Set disk quota to 256M
+   * Set disk quota to 256M
-  - [ ] Set path to the location of the Jar file
+   * Set path to the location of the Jar file
-  - [ ] Set buildpacks to 'java_buildpack'
+   * Set buildpacks to 'java_buildpack'
-  - [ ] Define instances as a variable
+   * Define instances as a variable
-  - [ ] Define route as a variable
+   * Define route as a variable
-  - [ ] Define SPRING_PROFILES_ACTIVE as an environment variable
+   * Define SPRING_PROFILES_ACTIVE as an environment variable
-- [ ] Create vars file for each scopes
+3. Create vars file for each scopes
-  - [ ] Set instances to 1
+   * Set instances to 1
-  - [ ] Set route with environment based postfixes like test, stage, production
+   * Set route with environment based postfixes like test, stage, production
-  - [ ] Set spring profiles active environment variable value for each environment
+   * Set spring profiles active environment variable value for each environment
-- [ ] Push the application
+4. Push the application with the vars file
-- [ ] Check the logs for the active profile and any errors
+5. Check the logs for the active profile and any errors
+6. Provision a mariadb database with free plan and then bind it to the application
-- [ ] Check the environment variables
+7. Check the environment variables and the application detail
-- [ ] Unmap and remove default route
+8. Unmap and remove default route
-- [ ] Make a change in the code and deploy the application using the strategy rolling flag
+9. Make a change in the code and deploy the application using the strategy rolling flag
-- [ ] Rollback to a previous version
+10. Rollback to a previous version
-- [ ] (Optional) Share the database service and deploy the application to another space.
+11. (Optional) Share the database service and deploy the application to another space.

 ### Tips and Tricks

-* Free plan is limited to 1G memory
+* Free plan is limited to 1G memory and supports only JRE8 for Java
 * Do not forget to run the commands `restart/restage` the application after a change
 * Route should be defined as `routes: - route:` in the manifest.yml
 * `VCAP_SERVICES` credentials are set as properties by Spring Boot automatically